maxschelski/figureflow/README.md

 # Using the GUI to add/edit elements

 If you want to add text, arrows, zooms or cropping to an image in a panel, you can also use the GUI for one panel at the time.
 The GUI also allows you to adjust the position of elements you added already.
+With the GUI you don't need to check in ImageJ at which coordinates you want to add an arrow or text.

 To use the GUI, right after defining the figure object: